Filippo Giusti

 He has exhibited his work in galleries across Mexico and Europe, as well as in various international art fairs.

-Among the highlights of his career are his participation in the Art For Tomorrow event held within the framework of the Venice Biennale, his solo exhibition at the Museum of Art of Querétaro, and, more recently, his solo show at the Club de Industriales in Mexico City, where he created a piece in dialogue with Rufino Tamayo.
-This project was widely acclaimed by both the public and the critics.
+Among the highlights of his career are his participation in the Art For Tomorrow event held within the framework of the Venice Biennale, his solo exhibition at the Museum of Art of Querétaro, his solo show at the Club de Industriales in Mexico City, where he created a piece in dialogue with Rufino Tamayo and, more recently, his solo show in the historical building of the Mexican Senate followed by a solo show at the City Hall Gallery in Playa del Carmen, Mexico.

 His work is defined by an approach he calls “Essentialism.”